HotSpot Shield VPN Review Overview

 Granted, TOR does slow your internet speed down.
 And the encryption level is relatively low, so it’s almost always best to use TOR through a VPN connection.

-But HotSpot Shield doesn’t want to give you that option.
-They don’t even offer a Double VPN (or Multi-Hop) feature, which serves the same basic need by routing your connection through 2 VPN servers.
+Luckily, HotSpot Shield works decently with TOR.
+This is great, as they don’t offer a Double VPN (or Multi-Hop) feature, which serves the same basic need by routing your connection through 2 VPN servers.

 Thousands of Server Connections